The 2006 EPA Global Stewardship Program

 Do any water filters remove PFAS?

 Not all water filters will remove PFAS including PFOA and PFOS chemicals, so make sure to do research before buying and check for certifications.
-Look for systems that have been tested and are National Sanitation Foundation (NSF), the Water Quality Association (WQA), or International Association of Plumbing and Mechanical Officials (IAPMO).
+Look for systems that have been tested and are NSF, the Water Quality Association (WQA), or International Association of Plumbing and Mechanical Officials (IAPMO).

 Regarding the NSF certifications, look especially for NSF/ANSI Standards 53 and 58, which include the formerly named NSF-P473 Standard.
 NSF-P473 was the first certification standard that verified a water treatment device's ability to reduce PFOA and PFOS chemicals below the 70 ppt health advisory level set by the EPA in 2016.